beastSL/hse-thesis/dataset/instruction.md

   - The report is full of absurdities.
   - The sunset painted the sky with a fiery orange hue.

-  We think these sentences are subjective, because the expressions "full of absurdities" and "fiery orange hue" represent the writers opinions or emotions.
+  We think these sentences are subjective, because the expressions "full of absurdities" and "fiery" represent the writer's opinions or emotions.

-- subjective speech events.
-When labeling the sentences which contain direct or indirect speech, you should not base your judgment on the contents of the speech.
-Instead, you should base your judgments on the words the point to the speech, such as "said" or "called", as well as the other parts of the sentence.
-Examples:
+Note that this is not an exhaustive list of subjectivity types.
+In some cases, you'll need to apply your intuition and appeal to the reaction a sentence gives you.

+### Subjectivity when describing private states of a third party
+A common case is sentences describing private states (opinions, emotions, etc.) of a third party.
+One good example of such a description is direct or indirect speech (see the first two examples).
+Here are some examples of such sentences:
 - Sargeant O’Leary said the incident took place at 2:00pm.
 - Defence officials accused Beijing of using President Tsai's US visit as an "excuse to conduct military exercises".
+- These people remember the horrors of World War II.

+When annotating such sentences, you should not base your judgment on the private states of the third party themselves (e.g. "the incident took place at 2:00pm").
+Instead, you should base your judgments on how these descriptions are presented in the sentence, and whether a certain tone is given to the private states.
+For example, words like "say", "know", "want" are neutral, while words like "fear" and "accuse" give an intonation to the private states.
+Note that this way we are incentivizing you to spot specifically the writer's subjectivity.

-  Here, we think the first sentence is objective, because the word "said" does not indicate any private states, and the second sentence in subjective, because the word "accused" does indicate accusation, which is a belief.
+We think sentences 1 and 3 are objective, because the words "said" and "remember" sound neutral, and the second sentence in subjective, because the word "accused" does indicate a tone of accusation.

-Note that this is not an exhaustive list of subjectivity types.
-In some cases, you'll need to apply your intuition and appeal to the reaction a sentence gives you.
+### Objective sentences
 The sentences that do not contain any subjectivity above and that present statements are considered objective.
 Note that these statements are not necessarily correct.
 Some examples:
 - The Earth is flat.
 - The Dow Jones Industrial Average closed at 34,035.99 points on Monday.